-‘He’s actively cheating already’: Mary Trump on her uncle’s campaign
+‘He’s actively cheating already’: Mary Trump reviews her uncle’s campaign

 The first one made it very clear he’s not a self-made man.
 It’s a lie.
 The last [2018] Times article had [tax] documents, but they weren’t his documents.
 These are his.
 There’s no way that didn’t have an impact on his performance last night, because how do you hide from that?
 He can either admit to his egregious failures as a businessman and that he’s been lying to the American people all along, or he can admit to tax fraud.
 He’d rather admit to tax fraud.

-‘Donald is incapable of evolving’
+“Donald is incapable of evolving”

 FC: The people in his base have a tireless devotion to this guy—a dedication to him and an unwillingness to question what he says.
 Do you have any thoughts about the psychology that contributes to that kind of behavior?

-MT: They see themselves in this other person, who by virtue of luck, or what have you, is in a position of power, and it makes them feel hopeful.
+MT: They see themselves in this other person, who by virtue of luck or what have you, is in a position of power, and it makes them feel hopeful.
 We also can’t discount the fact that there are a lot of horrible racists and misogynists in this country who suffer from the same disorder.
 He’s their guy, because he’s made it clear he stands on the side of white supremacists.

 I’ve always believed that one of the main purposes of liberal democracy is to contain such people.
 And we get ourselves into a lot of trouble when the containment wall breaks—and that’s what happened.
 Not simply with Donald getting to the Oval Office, but because between 2016 and 2018, 100% of the federal government represented that 22%, and it emboldened them and gave them power that they should never have been allowed anywhere near.